The following updates are from the August 2017 print issue of TBM: Tunnel Business Magazine.

 The Potomac River Tunnel is a component of DC Water’s long-term control plan (LTCP), also known as the DC Clean Rivers Project.
 The Consent Decree establishes schedules for construction of the Potomac River Tunnel and other CSO control facilities under the DC Clean Rivers Project, including a 2025 deadline to implement the project in its entirety.
 The Potomac River Tunnel will be located approximately 100 ft below ground.
 CSOs captured by the Potomac River Tunnel would be conveyed to the Blue Plains Advanced Wastewater Treatment Plant.

 The City of Fort Wayne Utilities is currently evaluating bids for the construction of nearly 5 miles of 16-ft ID finished tunnel that is almost 220 feet deep, a pump station shaft, an upflow/working shaft, a retrieval shaft and nine drop shafts.
 Construction of the tunnel and shafts will begin in 2017 and be completed by 2021.
+The TBM is expected to be put into operation in 2018.
 Black & Veatch is currently working on the design of the pump station which will be bid in 2020.

 Project Clear Tunnels